Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Methodology

 For each dopant concentration, between 50 and 200 unique crystalline structures were generated, each featuring a unique distribution of boron atoms.
 The number of structures generated was limited by the available CPU time; smaller crystal sizes, being faster to simulate, allowed for more statistical repeats.
 The total number of simulations for each crystal size is listed in the SI.
 Generating multiple unique dopant distributions provides a robust and statistically meaningful analysis.
-All structures initially underwent geometry optimisation using the MBN Explorer velocity quenching algorithm over \SI{10000}{} optimisation steps, ensuring that each crystal reached a local energy minimum.
-These optimised configurations were used as initial geometries for MD simulations, which were conducted at \SI{300}{\kelvin} using a Langevin thermostat with a damping time of \SI{0.2}{\pico\second} for a period of \SI{1}{\nano\second}, allowing for full thermalisation of the system.
+All structures initially underwent geometry optimisation using the \textsc{MBN Explorer} velocity quenching algorithm over \num{10000} optimisation steps, ensuring that each crystal reached a local energy minimum.
+This was performed with the simulation box dimensions $L_X$, $L_Y$, and $L_Z$ held fixed, such that only atomic positions were relaxed and no optimisation of the lattice or simulation box dimensions was performed.
+These optimised configurations were used as initial geometries for MD simulations, which were conducted at \SI{300}{\kelvin} using a Langevin thermostat with a damping time of \SI{0.2}{\pico\second} for a period of \SI{1}{\nano\second}.
+This process allowed for full thermalisation of the system within the canonical (NVT) ensemble, with the number of particles, simulation volume, and temperature kept constant throughout.
+It should be noted that this approach neglects temperature gradients that are present during MPCVD growth; however, such gradients primarily affect the growth kinetics, and can lead to the formation of defect.
+This simplifying assumption may lead to underestimations of the lattice distortion, and therefore the simulations represent the idealised, post-growth equilibrium properties of the crystal.